mgrzybek/ansible-ha-cluster/doc/source/index.rst

 The ``cluster-mgmt-hawk`` tag can be used to install Hawk WebGUI on SUSE systems.

 The ``cluster-mgmt-ip-addr`` tag can used to configure a floating management IP address.

+The ``cluster-attributes`` tag can used to maintain the nodes' cluster_role attribute.

+The ``cluster-corosync`` tag can used to configure corosync.

+The ``cluster-crm-scripts`` tag can used to install some crm script used to manage resources.

+The ``cluster-stonith`` tag can used to install and maintain STONITH devices (IPMI and SBD).